whangareiartmuseum/product-processor/DEPLOYMENT.md

 2. Check that each Python file has a `handler` class with `do_POST` method
 3. Verify environment variables are set in Vercel dashboard
 4. Ensure `requirements.txt` is in the project root (not in `/api`)
+5. Confirm Node.js 18.x is being used (check build logs)

-### 401 Errors
+### Build Failures

-If you see 401 errors, ensure:
-- The Shopify access token is correct
+If the build fails with pip errors:
+- Ensure you're using Node.js 18.x (specified in package.json)
+- Check that `requirements.txt` doesn't have conflicting versions
+- Verify all package names are correct

+### "Unable to find any supported Python versions" Error

+This error occurs when using Node.js 20.x or higher.
+The fix is already implemented:
+- `package.json` specifies `"engines": { "node": "18.x" }`
-- Environment variables are properly set in Vercel
+- Do not override this setting in Vercel project settings

 ### Module Import Errors

 - Ensure `requirements.txt` is in the project root directory
-- Check that all required packages are listed with versions
+- Check that all required packages are listed
 - The Python scripts import from `python_scripts/` directory - ensure this directory structure is maintained

 ## Testing